 The longer the possible passwords, the more variations you’ll have to try.
 A 2 digit passcode has 100 possibilities, while a five-digit passcode has 10 billion.
 Also, think about the fact that most passcodes aren’t just digits.
 They contain alphabets, capitalization, and special characters.
 This is why weak passwords are easier to guess than complex passwords.

-If you’ve ever wondered why websites insist that you use complex passwords then this image may help explain.
+If you’ve ever wondered why websites insist you use complex passwords, this image may help explain.

 As you can see, simple passwords can be cracked using brute force attacks in less than a second.
 But the more complex they are, the longer they take to compromise.

 So one of the main ways of avoiding brute force attacks on your website is to require all users to have long and complex passwords.
-In fact, password security is now seen as the first line of defence against many forms of cyber attack.
+In fact, password security is now seen as the first line of defense against many forms of cyber attacks.

-Another issue is that due to the massive computing power required, using a brute force bot can raise computing speed and make access to your systems even easier.
+Another issue is that due to the massive computing power required, using a brute force bot can raise computing speed and simplify access to your systems.